flupe/generics/README.md

 The goal of this library is two-fold:

-- For regular Agda users, it enables them to derive familiar constructions easily. *Decidable equality*, *Elimination principle*, *Case analysis* and more are available as ready-to-use constructions for any user-defined Agda datatype[^1].
+- For regular Agda users, this library provides familiar constructions that can derived easily. *Decidable equality*, *Elimination principle*, *Case analysis* and more are available as ready-to-use constructions for any user-defined Agda datatype[^1].

 - From the perspective of developers, this library uses an internal encoding that makes it fairly easy to define new datatype-generic constructions.